David-Manniche/TheMarket/readme.txt

     => 036504 - wrong stats are displaying on buyer dashboard - pending and total orders => 036604 - if product having some offer or special price then on all seller screen> strike is not there on original amount
-    => 036596 - Admin is unable to make payment for cod order
+    => 036596 - Admin is unable to make payment for cod order => 037316 - iOS- label issue on using existing number